DaireNiC/Cryptical/README.md

 # Testing & Certification
 Cryptical has passed all tests required for submission to the Windows App Store.
 The certification process is currently underway by the Microsoft Developers Team.

+#  Issues Encountered
+## News API Error
+ -  News API error when creating request.
+Recieved  the following error:
+ - `News API HTTP Exception - parametersMissing: Required parameters are missing, the scope of your search is too broad.
+Please set any of the following required parameters and try again: q, sources, domains.`
+ - I posted an isssue on the NewsApi.Net Wrapper Github [here](https://github.com/hassie-dash/NewsAPI.NET/issues/1).
+ - Turned out to be a bug in their code, which they subsequently fixed and my request then worked.
+## Microsoft Devloper Account Creation
+ - Recieved an error on every attempt to create a developer account with Student Promo code.
+ - Microsoft Support Team verified it was a global issue.
+ - 2 weeks from first support request, issue was resolved.
+However this resulted in a delay of my submission to the Windows app Store.
+## Git Upload
+ - After application was packaged for the Windows store, I tried to push latest local commits.
+ - Package generation resulted in the local repo being 1.5GB in size & git refusing to push due to size.
+ - Deleted uneccesary files and retried push but deleted files were still tracked.
+ - Created a .gitignore file, removed all tracked files, added all files again &  issue remains unresolved.